 In fact, more and more states are doing just that.
 According to Education Week, nearly half of states have contracted with the College Board or ACT, Inc. for some form of wide-scale administration in high school.
 In those states that still use their own assessments, plenty of individual school districts have committed to widescale SAT or ACT testing.

-Many others integrate the ACT Aspire, Explore, Plan, QualityCore, WorkKeys, or National Career Readiness Certificate into statewide assessment.
+Many others integrate the PreACT, QualityCore, WorkKeys, or National Career Readiness Certificate into statewide assessment.

-Last but not least, certain states like Alaska or Idaho require high school students to take the SAT, the ACT, or one of the other ACT assessments, but these states don’t necessarily pay for testing.
+Last but not least, certain states like Alaska , Ohio, Tennessee, and Idaho require high school students to take the SAT, the ACT, or one of the other ACT assessments, but these states don’t necessarily tie graduation to scores or pay for testing.